Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 Two quick points here:

 You will need to read a series of dense paragraphs and answer questions based on what you have read.
-This is about being able to read accurately as well as quickly.
+This is about being able to read quickly and accurately.

-We’ve written extensively about how to pass verbal reasoning tests elsewhere.
+We’ve also written extensively about how to pass verbal reasoning tests here on this site.
 You should check out our Verbal Reasoning Tests: The Ultimate Guide to learn 7 top tips for verbal reasoning success.

-You can practice the Network Rail SHL verbal tests here.
-Again, these tests includes full answers and explanations.
+You can also practice the Network Rail SHL verbal tests here.
+Again, these tests include full answers and explanations.

-If the answer is yes, you get to complete a further aptitude test (lucky you!) before being invited to the Network Rail assessment centre.
+If the answer is yes, you get to complete a further aptitude test before being invited to the Network Rail Assessment Centre.
+You get to sit an inductive reasoning test, too.

 Network Rail Inductive Reasoning Test